 “Falling asleep is useful to clear my head.”

 “Oh?
 I suppose that makes sense,” she started off in a sweet tone.
 “You must need to clear it out often.
 I’m sure it’s full of strategies for shogi and what you’re going to eat for breakfast.
 Oh, and I guess your mission strategies, too.
 That important stuff has to be tucked away somewhere, I’m sure.”
-I laughed at her matter of fact tone, a small smile settling on my mouth.
-She and I…we always had to have a banter going between us.
-We could never just talk like two normal people.
+I laughed towards her matter of fact tone, a cat’s smile settling on my mouth.
+She and I… We always had to have a banter going between us.
+We could never just talk like two peers.
 Well, sometimes we did, but never for long.
 We never spoke about our problems, never spoke about mundane things.
-Sometimes she’d go vaguely on about aspects of her personal life to me, but that was it.
-And I think we were always both perfectly fine with how things were.
+Sometimes she’d go distractedly go on about vague aspects of her personal life to me, but that was it.
+And I think we were both perfectly fine with how things were.

 The breeze started to pick up as we walked through the park and I saw her close her eyes for a moment.
-It was possible for her to be cute at times.
+It was possible for her to be endearing at times.
 I found myself smiling again.
-She exhaled lightly and looked at me then, wrinkling her nose.
+She exhaled briskly and looked at me then, wrinkling her nose.

 “What?
 Catch a whiff of something bad?”